Stephlat/dataChallengePerception/README.md

 # Data Challenge organized by Inria-Perception

-This repository contains the basic scripts that are provided for the challenge.The goal is to develop an audio-visual diarization model.
+This repository contains the basic scripts that are provided for the challenge.
+The goal is to develop an audio-visual diarization model.
 We provide the following observations that must be used as input for your model:
 * RGB videos
 * Sound Source Localisation (SSL) as heatmaps.